Rogers: The Musical: References in other media

-Billboards and posters for Rogers: The Musical appear as Easter eggs in the films Spider-Man: No Way Home (2021) and Doctor Strange in the Multiverse of Madness (2022), as well as the Disney+ miniseries She-Hulk: Attorney at Law (2022).
-A poster advertising a West End production of Rogers: The Musical is intended to appear in the upcoming Disney+ miniseries Secret Invasion (2023).
+Billboards and posters for Rogers: The Musical appear as Easter eggs in the films Spider-Man: No Way Home (2021) and Doctor Strange in the Multiverse of Madness (2022), as well as the Disney+ miniseries She-Hulk: Attorney at Law (2022) and the series Daredevil: Born Again (2025).
+A poster is expected to appear in the miniseries Wonder Man (2026), which indicates that the musical has been made into a film.
 An advertisement for the musical could also be seen on a fictitious The Daily Bugle newspaper sold at a newsstand in Manhattan's Upper East Side, as part of a viral marketing campaign in promotion for No Way Home.